 YANG’s Role in Tail-f System’s Product Family

 Tail-f Systems was the first company to introduce 100% YANG compliant software applications and tools.
-Both ConfD and NCS thoroughly leverage the power of YANG to model device and service parameters.
+ConfD leverages the power of YANG to model device parameters.
 YANG allows Tail-f Systems customers to build more robust and resilient products in less time.
 Moreover, developers using YANG-enabled products have the peace of mind that they are using industry standard technology with an assured growth path.